20 Minuten

-20 Minuten (/de/; "20 Minutes") is a free daily newspaper in Switzerland.
+20 Minuten (/de/; "20 Minutes") is a free German-language daily newspaper in Switzerland.
 Its sister publications, 20 minutes and 20 minuti, serve the French- and Italian-speaking regions, respectively.
-The papers are due to be terminated at the end of 2025 and partially replaced by online-only offerings.
+The print edition was ended in 2025 and partially replaced by online-only offerings.

 History and profile

 Cofounded by Sacha Wigdorovits, who also became a significant shareholder, 20 Minuten was first published on 13 December 1999 by 20 Minuten Schweiz AG.
 The direct competitor metropol was available in Switzerland between 2000 and 2002.
 The paper version of 20 Minuten is published in tabloid format.

-Since 2005 the newspaper has been owned by Express-Zeitung AG, which is jointly owned by TX Group (majority holding) and Berner Zeitung (17.5%).
+In 2005 the newspaper was sold to Express-Zeitung AG, which is jointly owned by TX Group (majority holding) and Berner Zeitung (17.5%).
+As of 2025, it is owned by TX Group.

-In the German-speaking parts of Switzerland, specific editions are made for the regions of Basel, Bern, Lucerne, St. Gallen and Zürich.
+It is based out of Zurich.
+In the German-speaking parts of Switzerland, specific editions are made for the regions of Basel, Bern, Lucerne, St. Gallen and Zurich.